JAWAD-ASGHAR/ONE-Prompt/README.md

 # ONEPrompt

-A modern, all-in-one AI productivity platform that brings together the best AI tools (OpenAI, Anthropic, Gemini, and more) in a single, beautiful interface.
-ONEPrompt is designed for teams and individuals who want to chat, create, and manage knowledge with the latest AI models and creative tools.
+ONEPrompt is a simple, modern AI productivity app that brings together the best AI models (like OpenAI, Anthropic, Gemini, and more) in one easy-to-use dashboard.
+You can chat, create images, videos, audio, and manage knowledge with a clean, responsive interface.
+It's made for anyone who wants quick access to top AI tools without any fuss.

-## Features
+## What's Inside?

-- **Unified AI Dashboard:** Access top AI models (Claude, GPT-4o, etc.) in one place.
+- **Unified AI Dashboard:** All your favorite AI models (Claude, GPT-4, etc.) in one place.
-- **Creative Tools:** Generate images, videos, and audio with AI.
+- **Creative Tools:** Make images, videos, and audio with AI.
 - **Knowledge Tools:** Mindmaps, chat with PDF, writing library, and more.
-- **Responsive UI:** Fully responsive for desktop, tablet, and mobile.
+- **Responsive Design:** Works great on desktop, tablet, and mobile.
-- **Animated Loading Screen:** Ensures smooth video and UI loading.
-- **Modern Sidebar Navigation:** Quick access to all features.
-- **Beautiful Animations:** Subtle, modern animations throughout the app.
-- **Dark Mode:** Sleek, accessible dark theme by default.
+- **Modern UI:** Dark mode, smooth animations, and a sidebar for easy navigation.

 ## Tech Stack

-- **HTML5 & CSS3** (modular, with BEM-like class naming)
+- **HTML5 & CSS3**
-- **Vanilla JavaScript** (for loading and UI logic)
+- **Vanilla JavaScript**
 - **FontAwesome** (for icons)
-- **Responsive Design** (CSS Grid, Flexbox, media queries)
+- **No frameworks or build tools needed**

+## How to Use

+1. Clone or download this repo.
+2. Open `index.html` in your browser.
+3. That's it!
+No setup or install required.

-## Folder Structure
+## File Structure

 ```
 AI-Tools-App/